Experimental hierarchy and optimal robustness of quantum correlations of two-qubit states with controllable white noise: Introduction

-Quantum entanglement~\cite{Einstein1935}, and its generalizations, i.e. quantum steering~\cite{Schrodinger1935, Schrodinger1936} and Bell's nonlocality~\cite{Bell1964}, are fundamental types of quantum correlations between spatially separated systems (parties).
-These effects reveal disparity between classical and quantum physics from a fundamental point of view, but also play a pivotal role in quantum information and its applications for quantum technologies of second generation~\cite{HorodeckiReview, BrunnerReview, CavalcantiReview}. (i) Quantum entanglement (or quantum inseparability) between two parties refers to the Einstein-Podolsky-Rosen (EPR) paradox~\cite{Einstein1935}, and occurs when the state of one party cannot be described independently of the state of the other party~\cite{HorodeckiReview}. (ii) Quantum nonlocality can be defined as the effect detectable by the violation of the Bell inequality and, thus, which cannot be explained by any local hidden variable (LHV) models.
-Here we limit our interest to the two-qubit Bell's inequality in the form of Clauser, Horne, Shimony, and Holt (CHSH)~\cite{Clauser1969}.
+Quantum entanglement~\cite{Einstein1935} and its generalizations, i.e. quantum steering~\cite{Schrodinger1935, Schrodinger1936} and Bell nonlocality~\cite{Bell1964}, are fundamental types of quantum correlations between spatially separated systems (parties).
+These effects reveal the disparity between classical and quantum physics from a fundamental point of view, but also play a pivotal role in quantum information and its applications for quantum technologies of second generation~\cite{HorodeckiReview, BrunnerReview, CavalcantiReview,UolaReview}. (i) Quantum entanglement (or quantum inseparability) occurs when the state of one party cannot be described independently of the state of the other party~\cite{HorodeckiReview}. (ii) Quantum steering, also referred to as Einstein-Podolsky-Rosen (EPR) steering, refers to the ability of one party (say, Alice) to affect the state of the other party (say, Bob) through the choice of her measurement basis, which cannot be explained by any local hidden state (LHS) models~\cite{CavalcantiReview,UolaReview}.
+Furthermore, (iii) quantum nonlocality can be defined as the effect detectable by the violation of the Bell inequality and, thus, which cannot be explained by any local hidden variable (LHV) models.
+Here we limit our interest to the two-qubit Bell inequality in the Clauser-Horne-Shimony-Holt (CHSH) form~\cite{Clauser1969}.
 Thus, we refer to this effect as Bell(-CHSH) nonlocality, having in mind that quantum nonlocality can also be understood in a much broader sense~\cite{BrunnerReview}.
-Moreover, (iii) quantum steering (also referred to as EPR steering) refers to the ability of one party (say Alice) to affect the state of the other party (say Bob) through the choice of her measurement basis~\cite{CavalcantiReview}.